Top 5 Things Required For Cybersecurity Insurance Coverage

 Insurance companies have seen their clients experience an increase in ransomware and business emails becoming compromised in the past few years, resulting in them losing tremendous amounts of money.
 The insurance companies had to pay out on the coverage for these organizations that could have done better to prevent these attacks if the necessary precautions were taken.

-A real-life example of a coverage claim being denied would be an incident such as Cottage Health System vs. Columbia Casualty Company.
+A real-life example of a denied coverage claim would be an incident such as Cottage Health System vs. Columbia Casualty Company.
 It all started when Cottage Health System experienced a data breach.
-Of course, the following procedure was to contact their cyber insurer, Columbia Casualty company, to make a claim for coverage.
+Of course, the following procedure was to contact their cyber insurer, Columbia Casualty Company, to claim coverage.
 However, Columbia Casualty Company denied them and issued a declaratory judgment against them.

 In “23 Terrifying Cyber Attack Statistics to Know in 2022”, it was reported that around 2,200 cyber-attacks happen each day.
 Cyber-attacks can be extremely detrimental to companies.
 Private/valuable information can be leaked and networks can be brought down, leading to possible lawsuits as well as losing millions of dollars in settlements and damage control.